-Annapurna Region Trekking is the second home for trekkers who reside in any part of the world.
+Annapurna region treks are second best trekking destination in Nepal after Everest Base Camp Trekking or Everest region and it is a second home for trekkers who reside in any part of the world.
 The appealing peaks of over 8000 meters from sea level are a massif in the Himalayas.
-The Annapurna Conservation Area which is flourished within 7,629 square kilometers envelops ABC in northern part of the country.
-Towering at the height of 8,091 meters, Annapurna I is tenth highest mountain of the world.
+The Annapurna conservation area which is flourished within 7,629 square kilometers envelops ABC in the northern part of the country.
+Towering at the height of 8,091 meters, Annapurna I is a tenth highest mountain in the world.
 It is considered as second best trekking region in Nepal after Everest Region Trekking.
 More than 100,000 trekkers pave the way to this region every year.

 From a popular news portal: myrepublica.com

 Popular travel guidebook Lonely Planet has included Annapurna Region in the list of ‘Best Places to Travel in October 2015′.
 Entrepreneurs say this is good news for the tourism industry in Nepal as the earthquake-stricken country can hope that tourists will visit Nepal in October as per the suggestions of Lonely Planet.
 Saying that one can gain some serious altitude in Nepal, Lonely Planet has suggested going trekking in Annapurna for October.
 “Do your bit for Nepal’s economy and enjoy spectacular views as a reward.
 Everyone has seen the news reports from the 25 April earthquake in Nepal.